We earn commissions if you shop through the links below. Read more

 How to start a cbd business

 As more and more states legalize, marijuana is emerging as one of the country’s fastest-growing industries.
-Worth less than $400 million in 2018, the US marijuana market is expected to reach $25 billion by 2025.
+Worth less than $400 million in 2018, the global marijuana market is expected to reach $46 billion by 2028.
 That’s stunning growth over such a short period, and represents a great opportunity for the bold entrepreneur with an available plot of land.

 Your first move should be to get all the required permits and certifications to become a licensed seller and cultivator of marijuana.
 After that, you should consider whether you want to sell the marijuana you produce to processors, who will then prepare it for market, or to process the goods yourself.